How to Divide in Excel (Using Functions and Features)

 Yes, you can divide cell references from different worksheets by specifying the sheet name along with the cell reference.

-3. How can I get the remainder after the division operation in Excel?
+3. How can I get the remainder of a division operation?

 You can use the MOD function to get the remainder from a divisional result or any decimal values.